 Keen to change all that, Doctor Emma Ross , Jennis Head of Physiology, is on a mission to get us talking about our periods so we can all have healthier relationships with our menstrual cycles and bodies.
 “We've got to stop period silencing and we’ve got to open up conversations that are completely non judgemental about our cycles,” says Emma.

 You can ease abdominal cramps with yoga flows that encourage blood flow and heat to that area

-So, what’s happening inside your body when you’re on your period?
+So, what’s happening when you’re on your period?

 “Once your womb lining starts to shed, you experience bleeding – aka the period phase – and a whole host of symptoms can kick in, including cramping, headaches, mood swings, back ache and so on.
 When it comes to what's causing those symptoms, it used to be that oestrogen got all the bad press, but it's usually a group of hormone-like chemicals called prostaglandins (pronounced: pross-tah-gland-ins) that are to blame.
 "We need prostaglandins to have a healthy period," says Emma, "as it’s prostaglandins that trigger the muscles in your uterus to contract so that you expel the lining.